nkh/ftl/config/ftl/man/ftl.md

         *ftl* keeps two location histories, one for the current session and one global.

-        «⇑h/ħ+h» «¨»       Fzf history all sessions, open multiple tabs with «ctrl-t»
+        «HH» «¨»           Fzf history all sessions, open multiple tabs with «ctrl-t»

-        «H»                Fzf history current session, open multiple tabs with «ctrl-t»
+        «Hh»               Fzf history current session, open multiple tabs with «ctrl-t»

-        «⇑h/ħ+e»           Uses fzf to mark entries that will be removed from the history
+        «He»               Uses fzf to mark entries that will be removed from the history

-        «⇑h/ħ+d»           Delete all sessions history
+        «Hd»               Delete all sessions history

 ## File and directory operations